-If you were hired before April 1, 1986, your Basic contributions up to 7.65% of compensation are eligible for City contributions until your compensation equals the Social Security Wage Base (SSWB) (\$160,200 in 2023).
+If you were hired before April 1, 1986, your Basic contributions up to 7.65% of compensation are eligible for City contributions until your compensation equals the Social Security Wage Base (SSWB) (\$176,100 in 2025).
 You are not eligible for Medicare through the City of Redmond.
 (Medicare eligibility may have been earned through another employer or through a spouse or former spouse's participation in Medicare.)

-If you were hired on or after April 1, 1986, your Basic contributions up to 6.2% of compensation are eligible for City contributions until your compensation equals the Social Security Wage Base (\$160,200 in 2023).
+If you were hired on or after April 1, 1986, your Basic contributions up to 6.2% of compensation are eligible for City contributions until your compensation equals the Social Security Wage Base (\$176,100 in 2025).
 You are earning credits for Medicare through the City of Redmond.
 Both you and the City each contribute 1.45% for Medicare coverage, whether or not you enroll in the MEBT Retirement Plan.

-Redmond: MEBT Contribution Matrix 1
+Redmond: MEBT C ontribution Matrix1

-Maximum Percentage of Employee Maximum Percentage Eligible for Medicare Percentage (Paid by botl Basic Contributions City Contribution City and Employee) (Pre-Tax & After-Tax)
+Maximum Percentage of Employee Basic Contributions (Pre-Tax, Roth & After-Tax) Maximum Percentage Eligible for City Contribution Medicare Percentage (Paid by both City and Employee)

 Pre 4/1/86 Hire

 Compensation Under SSWB 7.65% 7.65% 0%

 Compensation Over SSWB 0% 0% 0%

 Post 4/1/86 Hire

 Compensation Under SSWB 6.20% 6.20% 1.45%

 Compensation Over SSWB 0% 0% 1.45%

-1 City contributions are allocated pro-rata based on employee contributions up to these participant contribution rates.
+1 City contributions are allocated pro-ra ata based on employee contributions up to o these participant contribution rates.